-This paper described SRUMMA parallel algorithm for a dense matrix multiplication with extensions to deal efficiently with rectangular and transposed matrices.
+This paper described a novel parallel algorithm for a dense matrix multiplication operation with algorithmic efficiency equivalent to that of Cannon's algorithm.
 Unlike the other leading parallel algorithms based on message passing, the current approach exploits shared memory and nonblocking remote memory access protocols on clusters and shared memory systems.
-Overall, the algorithm achieved consistent and substantial performance gains over the parallel matrix multiplication in ScaLAPACK for transposed and rectangular matrices.
+Overall, the algorithm achieved consistent and substantial performance gains over the multiplication in parallel matrix the ScaLAPACK/PBBLAS suite.
 Some of its best cases are presented in Table 1.
-Our plans for future work include multiplication of matrices with irregular distribution.
+The experimental results on clusters indicate that the nonblocking zero-copy RMA communication plays an important role in the ability to overlap communication with computations and improve efficiency of the algorithm.
+On shared memory systems cache and direct access are instrumental in achieving high levels of performance, even though on the Cray X1 an additional memory copy might be involved.